ASO Keyword Research - 9 Steps to Find the Perfect Keywords for App Store Optimization

 You can do that passively by skimming your email/Slack alert, or actively by looking at trends.
 The key is to know your performance and be ready to make changes when it drops.

-Finding new keywords requires effort, but that effort will pay for itself in the short and long term by getting your app in front of more people and get you more downloads.
+Finding new keywords requires effort, but that effort will pay for itself in the short and long term by getting your app in front of more people, which will get you more downloads.